Skip to content

 In previous versions globbing was supported, but that has been deprecated in v7 in favor of redocly.yaml.
 You’ll be able to control per-schema output locations better, as well as getting unique per-schema settings.

-Redoc config
+Redocly config

 A redocly.yaml file isn’t required to use openapi-typescript.
 By default it extends the "minimal" built-in config.
 But it is recommended if you want to have custom validation rules (or build types for multiple schemas).
-The CLI will try to automatically find a redocly.yaml in the root of your project, but you can also provide its location with the --redoc flag:
+The CLI will try to automatically find a redocly.yaml in the root of your project, but you can also provide its location with the --redocly flag:

 bash

-npx openapi-typescript --redoc ./path/to/redocly.yaml
+npx openapi-typescript --redocly ./path/to/redocly.yaml

 You can read more about the Redoc’s configuration options in their docs.